Galamsey fight: Chanfang manufacturing, distribution, sale now illegal – Akufo-Addo

 In an interview during his recent 3-day tour of the Eastern Region, the president noted that the move is part of his government’s anti-galamsey measures.

-He also said: “We have increased significantly, the level of sanctions against people who engage in galamsey.”
+Also, he said: “We have increased, significantly, the level of sanctions against people who engage in galamsey”.

-“Today, Ghanaians who get involve will get a 15-year minimum sentence if convicted and foreigners will get as long as a 25-year imprisonment if convicted,” President Akufo-Addo stated.
+“Today, Ghanaians who get involve will get a 15-year minimum sentence if convicted and foreigners will get as long as a 25-year imprisonment if convicted,” said the president.

 He noted that “in a democratic dispensation if you want a change, the first thing to do is advocacy to change public opinion.”